 WILD SERIES DIRECTOR

-Natalie Bartlett has spent over the last decade of her life deeply immersed in land-based culture and has a passion for learning the stories, music and skills of peoples around the world.
-She is a hide tanner, craftsperson, teacher and musician, and has been song-catching and singing with the internationally acclaimed women’s vocal ensemble, KITKA, since 2014.
+Natalie Bartlett has spent the last 15 years of her life deeply immersed in land-based culture and has a passion for learning the music and craft of peoples around the world.
+She is a hide tanner, craftsperson, teacher and musician, and has been song catching and singing with the internationally acclaimed women’s vocal ensemble, KITKA, since 2014.
+She is the director of the Quail Springs Wild Series as well as an on staff Naturalist at Manzanita School in Topanga, where she teaches ancestral arts and nature connection.

-As a musician, she has had the blessing of learning and singing with many living folk music masters from Bulgaria, Ukraine, Russia, the Republic of Georgia and Iran – including Tzvetanka Varimezova, Mariana Sadovska, Basiani Ensemble, Carl Linich and more.
-She is currently studying with one of her heroes, the brilliant Persian virtuoso singer Mahsa Vahdat.
+As a musician, she has had the blessing of learning and singing with many living folk music masters from Serbia, Bulgaria, Ukraine, Russia, the Republic of Georgia and Iran – including Svetlana Spajic, Tzvetanka Varimezova, Mariana Sadovska, Basiani Ensemble, Carl Linich and Mahsa Vahdat.
+As a craftsperson and maker, she has taught classes at Buckeye Gathering, Spirit Weavers, the Gaia School of Healing of California, Acorn Gathering, The Oak Granary, Quail Springs and more.

-Natalie divides her time between the wild sagebrush deserts of Cuyama, the oak woodlands of northern California, and the urban beauty of Oakland.
-She is a long-term Quail Springs land steward and director of the Wild Series – combining her deep loves of music, culture, cooking, handwork and the natural world.
-She also is a part-time resident and teacher at The Oak Granary, an inspiring wild-tending and regenerative stewardship education center in Potter Valley.
+Natalie divides her time between the wild sagebrush deserts of Cuyama, the chaparral of Topanga Canyon and the Ventura Coast.
+She is a long-term Quail Springs land steward and mentor– combining her deep loves of music, culture, cooking, handwork and the natural world.